Different kinds of media work for different people. You need to find your media superpower. The thing you do really well.

 You will never know until you try.
 For years I thought that writing was my media super power.
 But when I started podcasting I realized that I had the ability to get ideas out there with my voice.
 I had no idea until I jumped in to it.
 You’ve got to experiment to know.

 But watch out for shiny object syndrome.

 Silicon Valley has no shortage of new gimmicks and platforms to pull you in.
 It seems every time you turn around there’s someone with a new social tool guaranteed to make your life easier and more fulfilling, with the tech media doing their part to push its merits.
 It will be very tempting to jump in and try to do everything.
 When you get pulled into the magic of every cutting-edge app and tool, the diagnosis is shiny object syndrome.
 Looking and poking is fine, but understand that the majority of these new social apps and platforms fail to sustain their own hype for the long run.

-Start with a small, limited communication wardrobe centered on your media superpower and grow as you begin to define yourself.
+Start with a small, limited communication wardrobe centered on your media superpower and grow as you begin to define yourself and your voice.